hakanensari/net-http-local/README.md

 Net::HTTP::Local
 ================

-Net::HTTP::Local allows TCPSocket to bind a Net::HTTP request to a specified local address and port.
+Net::HTTP::Local binds a Net::HTTP request to a specified local address and port.

-If you are craving cURL's `interface` option, this is what you need.

 Installation
 ------------